Cold Sweats: 10 Common Causes & When to Seek Help

 Shock, which can occur with profound trauma, injury, allergic reaction or in an accident, leads to a decrease of oxygen to the organs, resulting in decreased organ function.
 Common symptoms include cold sweats, pallor, increased heart rate, nausea, vomiting, weakness, dizziness or anxiety.

-How to stop it: People in shock may or may not be conscious.
+How to treat: People in shock may or may not be conscious.
 In almost all cases, immediate medical attention is recommended.
 You should call an ambulance or proceed to the hospital for treatment as fast as possible.